-A visual inspection of the #2 and #3 mirrors, collimator and focus lens should be performed at least once a day.
+A visual inspection of the #2 and #3 mirrors, beam window and focus lens should be performed at least once a day.

-CAUTION: Do not clean an optic that appears clean.
+CAUTION: Do not clean an optic that is visually clean.
 Excessive cleaning can damage the optical coatings.
 To prevent contamination, wash your hands thoroughly before handling and cleaning any optic.
 Try not to touch the optical surfaces with your fingers, handle optics only by the edge or optical housing.
 Fingerprints can damage the optical coatings.